Accessibility Tools

 Procedures for Elbow Injuries, Overuse Conditions, and Arthritis

-Ligaments, tendons, and cartilage, have poor blood supply, making them slow to heal.
-This fibrous, collagenous tissue often heals incompletely, leading to chronic conditions and arthritis.
-Small problems, without treatment, generally become larger ones.
-Autologous cell therapy, such as Stem Cell Therapy or PRP Injections, can accelerate the speed at which tendons and ligaments heal to ensure a more complete recovery.
+Because ligaments and tendons have poor blood supply, they tend to heal slowly and generally incompletely.
+This often leads to chronic conditions and arthritis.
+Orthobiologic Cell Therapy, such as Stem Cell Therapy or PRP Injections, helps to accelerate healing and ensure a more complete recovery.
+Learn more about tendon healing.

 Common conditions of the elbow